All Abilities Program Director

 ldrum@dutchessny.gov

-If this is an emergency and you need immediate assistance please contact 911
+If this is a medical emergency and you need immediate assistance

 Contact Information Contact Information